dart-lang/site-www/src/content/tools/doc-comment-references.md

 }
 ```

+Unnamed constructors can be referenced by using the `new` name, similar to the
+tear-off of an unnamed constructor.
+For example, `[DateTime.new]` is a
+reference to the unnamed `DateTime` constructor.

 Parameters of a function and parameters of a function type can be referenced in
 a doc comment only when they are in scope.
 They can therefore only be
 referenced within a doc comment on such a parameter's function or on a type